Lullabot/trusty32-lamp/README.md

 Each modification in the Vagrantfile is marked with an all-caps header such as `PRIVATE NETWORK`.
 Use this to easily jump around in the file.

-A listing of all base boxes and signatures is [on Dropbox](https://www.dropbox.com/sh/oy1av6uhod3yeto/AADdDksbAXtEmC6Aj4q-QGEva?dl=0).

 1. Clone ```https://github.com/Lullabot/trusty32-lamp.git``` to get the base Vagrantfile.
 1. Decide on a hostname for your VM.
    * Set a `HOSTNAME` for your VM.